Slavery in Portugal: Chinese

+Others

 A Portuguese woman, Dona Ana de Ataíde owned an Indian man named António as a slave in Évora.
 He served as a cook for her.
 Ana de Ataíde's Indian slave escaped from her in 1587.
 A large number of slaves were forcibly brought there since the commercial, artisanal, and service sectors all flourished in a regional capital like Évora.

 A fugitive Indian slave from Evora named António went to Badajoz after leaving his master in 1545.

 Portuguese domination was accepted by the "docile" Jau slaves.
 In Évora, Brites Figueira owned a Javanese (Jau) slave named Maria Jau.
 Antão Azedo took an Indian slave named Heitor to Evora, who along with another slave was from Bengal were among the 34 Indian slaves in total who were owned by Tristão Homem, a nobleman in 1544 in Évora.
 Manuel Gomes previously owned a slave who escaped in 1558 at age 18 and he was said to be from the "land of Prester John of the Indias" named Diogo.

 In Évora, men were owned and used as slaves by female establishments like convents for nuns.
 Three male slaves and three female slaves were given to the nuns of Montemor by the alcaide-mor's widow.
 In order to "serve those who serve God" and being told to obey orders "in all things that they ordered them", a boy named Manual along with his slave mother were given to the Nuns of Montemor by father Jorge Fernandes in 1544.
 A capelão do rei, father João Pinto left an Indian man in Porto, where he was picked up in 1546 by the Évora-based Santa Marta convent's nuns to serve as their slave.
 However, female slaves did not serve in male establishments, unlike vice versa.